 The JAG formula includes a state allocation consisting of a minimum base allocation with the remaining amount determined on population and Part 1 violent crime statistics, and a direct allocation to units of local government.
 Once the state allocation is calculated, 60 percent of the funding is awarded to the state and 40 percent to eligible units of local government.
-State allocations also have a required variable pass through to units of local government, calculated by the Bureau of Justice Statistics (BJS) from each state's crime expenditures.
+State allocations also have a required variable pass through to units of local government, calculated by BJS from each state's crime expenditures.